sanushshakya/django-custom-user-module/README.md

 # DJANGO CUSTOM USER
 This is a custom user model for Django using django rest framework.
 It is a simple user model that is used to store user information.
+This project include rest framework simple jwt for authentication and restful api.

 ## To clone the project
 git clone https://github.com/yourusername/django-custom-user.git